emissary-ingress/emissary/user-guide/with-istio.md

   selector:
     app: productpage
 ```
-Note the `tls:istio`, which lets ambassador know which cert to use when communicating with that service.
+Note the `tls: upstream`, which lets Ambassador know which certificate to use when communicating with that service.

-In the definition above we also have TLS termination enabled, please follow the corresponding guide to enable it.
+In the definition above we also have TLS termination enabled; please see [the TLS termination tutorial](https://www.getambassador.io/user-guide/tls-termination) for more details.

 ## Roadmap

 There are a number of roadmap items that we'd like to tackle in improving Istio integration.
-This includes supporting Istio routing rules in Ambassador, mTLS for end-to-end TLS encryption, and full propagation of request headers (e.g., Zipkin tracing) between Ambassador and Istio.
+This includes supporting Istio routing rules in Ambassador and full propagation of request headers (e.g., Zipkin tracing) between Ambassador and Istio.
 If you're interested in contributing, we'd welcome the help!